asappresearch/abcd/README.md

   - _Flow_ and _Subflow_: these represent the ground truth user intent.
 They are used to generate the prompt, but are not shown directly the customer.
 The job of the agent is to infer this (latent) intent and then match against the Agent Guidelines to resolve the customer issue.

 ### Guidelines
-The agent guidelines are offered in their original form within a Google Doc as listed in `guidelines.txt`.
-This can be transformed into a formatted document for parsing by a model.
+The agent guidelines are offered in their original form within [Agent Guidelines for ABCD](https://docs.google.com/document/d/1_SZit-iUAzNCICJ6qahULoMhqVOJCspQF37QiEJzHLc).
+This has been transformed into a formatted document for parsing by a model within `data/guidelines.json`.
 The intents with their button actions about found within `kb.json`.
 Lastly, the breakdown of all flows, subflows, and actions are found within `ontology.json`.

 ### Conversation
 Each conversation is made up of a list of turns.
 Each turn is a dict with five parts: